Chavo Guerrero Sr.

-Salvador Guerrero Llanes (January 7, 1949 – February 11, 2017), better known as Chavo Guerrero or Chavo Guerrero Sr., and also known during the 21st century as "Chavo Classic", was an American professional wrestler.
+Salvador Guerrero Llanes (January 7, 1949 – February 11, 2017), better known as Chavo Guerrero or Chavo Guerrero Sr., and also known during the 21st century as "Chavo Classic", was a Mexican-American professional wrestler.
 He was best known for his work in Universal Wrestling Federation (UWF), American Wrestling Association (AWA), and World Wrestling Entertainment (WWE) and for being the father of third-generation wrestler Chavo Guerrero Jr. He was the oldest son of Salvador "Gory" Guerrero, and part of the Guerrero wrestling family.
 He was the oldest WWE Cruiserweight Champion.

 Professional wrestling career

-Early career
+Early career (1977–1981)

 In 1977, Chavo competed for NWA Western States.
 Guerrero later moved his family to California so he could compete in Los Angeles's NWA Hollywood Wrestling and San Francisco's Big Time Wrestling.
 In NWA Hollywood, he feuded with Roddy Piper for the NWA Americas Heavyweight Championship.
 Between 1979 and 1980, he held the title 15 times.

-Various territories
+Various territories (1981–1988)

 He spent the early 80's splitting his time between All Japan Pro Wrestling, Mid South Wrestling, CWF, and Houston Wrestling.
 In 1982, Guerrero feuded with Atsushi Onita over the NWA International Junior Heavyweight Championship in All Japan Pro Wrestling.
 In 1983, he feuded with Gino Hernandez in Mid South Wrestling.
 The feud resulted in Loser Leaves Town matches, Texas Death Matches and a Mexican Chicken Match.
 In 1984, he teamed with his brother Hector Guerrero in Championship Wrestling from Florida.
 They had rivalries with The U.S. Express, from whom they captured the NWA United States Tag Team Titles from and The Breakdancers of Brickhouse Brown and Mark Ragin.
 In 1985, Hector and Chavo then traveled back over to Mid South Wrestling, where they feuded with The Rock 'n' Roll Express.
 They then engaged in a rivalry with Ted DiBiase and "Dr. Death" Steve Williams over the UWF Tag Team Championship.
 In 1986, they wrestled The Fabulous Ones on multiple occasions for Mid South.

-AWA and EMLL
+AWA and EMLL (1988–1990s)

 In 1988, Mando and Chavo stopped in the AWA.
 They went after the AWA World Tag Team Championship held by Diamond Dallas Page's team of Badd Company (Paul Diamond and Pat Tanaka).
 However, they were unable to capture the titles in multiple attempts.
 In 1990, Chavo teamed with his brothers Mando and Eddie in EMLL.
 He competed with his brothers in multiple trios matches.